AkshayPrakash12/TPxVJC-Data-Sci-Hackathon-Project/README.md

 </div>

 ## What the Project entailed
 Participants Were tasked to perform an EDA (Exploratory Data Analysis) on a CSV file (using the Pandas, Numpy, Seaborn and Matplotlib python libraries) containing the spotify analytics for all songs released up to 2023 and present their findings in a poster-like format of an A2-sized PDF file.
-We were tasked with 4 Main objectives which are:
+We were tasked with 4 Main objectives which were:
 - Data Exploration:
 Perform a comprehensive exploratory data analysis (EDA) on the dataset, analyzing the relationships between different features and the popularity of songs.
 Identify which features have the strongest relationship with song’s popularity.
 - Data Problem Handling: Check for missing values, outliers, or any other data quality issues.
 Implement appropriate strategies to handle these problems and explain your approach.